 What can a family expect?

-- Real-time ZOOM "office hours" with your student's teacher
+- Real-time Google Meet "office hours" with your student's teacher

-- It is highly recommended that your student logs into the zoom session to ask questions and seek any clarifications that are needed
+- It is highly recommended that your student logs into the online session to ask questions and seek any clarifications that are needed

 - Teachers available by email between 10am and 4pm

 - Assignments that have specific deadlines and monitoring points

 - Teachers checking in with students via email, Google conferences, and phone